 - 4.1 A 'faculty advisor or counselor' shall be assigned to a group of 15 students, who will advise student about the under graduate programme, its course structure and curriculum, choice/option for subjects/ courses, based on their competence, progress, pre-requisites and interest. - 4.2 The academic section of the college invites 'registration forms' from students before the beginning of the semester through 'on-line registration', ensuring 'date and time stamping'.
 The on-line registration requests for any 'current semester' shall be completed before the commencement of semester end examinations of the 'preceding semester'. - 4.3 A student can apply for on-line registration, only after obtaining the 'written approval' from faculty advisor/counselor, which should be submitted to the college academic section through the Head of the Department.
-A copy of it shall be retained with Head of the Department, faculty advisor/ counselor and the student. - 4.4 A student may be permitted to register for the subjects/ courses of choice with a total of 24 credits per semester (minimum of 20 credits and maximum of 28 credits per semester and permitted deviation of ± 17%), based on progress and SGPA/ CGPA, and completion of the 'pre-requisites' as indicated for various subjects/ courses, in the department course structure and syllabus contents.
-However, a minimum of 20 credits per semester must be registered to ensure the 'studentship' in any semester. - 4.5 Choice for 'additional subjects/ courses' to reach the maximum permissible limit of 28 credits (above the typical 24 credit norm) must be clearly indicated, which needs the specific approval and signature of the faculty advisor/ counselor. - 4.6 If the student submits ambiguous choices or multiple options or erroneous entries during on-line registration for the subject(s) / course(s) under a given/ specified course group/ category as listed in the course structure, only the first mentioned subject/ course in that category will be taken into consideration. - 4.7 Subject/ course options exercised through on-line registration are final and cannot be changed or inter-changed; further, alternate choices also will not be considered.
+A copy of it shall be retained with Head of the Department, faculty advisor/counselor and the student. - 4.4 If the student submits ambiguous choices or multiple options or erroneous entries during on-line registration for the subject(s) / course(s) under a given/ specified course group/ category as listed in the course structure, only the first mentioned subject/ course in that category will be taken into consideration. - 4.5 Subject/ course options exercised through on-line registration are final and cannot be changed or inter-changed; further, alternate choices also will not be considered.
 However, if the subject/ course that has already been listed for registration by the Head of the Department in a semester could not be offered due to any unforeseen or unexpected reasons, then the student shall be allowed to have alternate choice either for a new subject (subject to offering of such a subject), or for another existing subject (subject to availability of seats).
-Such alternate arrangements will be made by the Head of the Department, with due notification and time-framed schedule, within the first week after the commencement of class-work for that semester.

-- 4.8 Dropping of subjects/ courses may be permitted, only after obtaining prior approval from the faculty advisor/ counselor (subject to retaining a minimum of 20 credits), 'within a period of 15 days' from the beginning of the current semester. - 4.10 Professional electives: Students have to choose one professional elective (PE-I) in II year II semester, one (PE-II) in III year I semester, and one (PE-III) in III year II semester and one (PE-IV) in IV year II semester from the list of professional electives given.
+Such alternate arrangements will be made by the Head of the Department, with due notification and time-framed schedule, within the first week after the commencement of class-work for that semester. - 4.6 Open Electives: Students have to choose one open elective (OE-I) in II year II semester, one (OE-II) in III year I semester, and one (OE-III) in III year II semester and one (OE-IV) in IV year II semester from the list of Open Electives.